 - 8. Despite improvements at the national level, significant regional disparities exist (see Annex III).
-In Chin stunting prevalence reached an alarming rate of more than 40 percent, and five other states and regions had high rates of more than 30 percent.9 - In Rakhine the 2015/16 demographic and health survey showed global acute malnutrition at 9.
-13.9 percent and severe acute malnutrition at 3.7 percent, along with aggravating factors.
-10 Urban malnutrition is also a concern: Yangon region has the second highest prevalence of wasting and the highest anaemia prevalence in children aged 6-59 months.
-11 At the national level, anaemia rates are an alarming 46.5 percent among women, and 58 percent among children aged 6-59 months.12 - Smallholder productivity and income.
-The main aim of agricultural policies has been to double 10. the productivity and incomes of small-scale food producers by 2030, in line with SDG 2.3.13 Previous legal restrictions on crop diversification have been removed and farmers have greater freedom in the choice of crops.
-Lack of access to and control and ownership of land are major constraints for women farmers.14 - Even though the contribution of agriculture to gross domestic product (GDP) has declined from 11.
-43.9 to 26.7 percent over the past decade, the economy remains heavily dependent on the sector, which is the primary source of income for 60 percent of the population.15 - Most farmers are smallholders; 54 percent of landholdings are less than 2 ha.
-16 These farms operate without economies of scale and with little mechanization and few inputs, relying on labour-intensive methods; farm productivity and per capita farm earnings are the lowest among countries in the Association of Southeast Asian Nations (ASEAN).17 Even though the Government is committed to ensuring equal pay for work of equal value.
-18 the strategic review found that women are typically paid less than men, with consequences affecting households headed by women in particular. - Sustainable food systems.
-The agriculture sector suffers considerably from climate-related 13. shocks, 19 with 35 percent of farmers facing constraints related to natural hazards.
-The 2015 floods and landslides alone affected 527,000 ha of crops and 400,000 households, slowed GDP growth by 4 percentage points and had medium- and long-term effects on food security.20 The lack of equitable participation by women and men has also contributed to unsustainable food systems.
+In Chin stunting prevalence reached an alarming rate of more than 40 percent, and five other states and regions had high rates of more than 30 percent. - 9.
+In Rakhine the 2015/16 demographic and health survey showed global acute malnutrition at 13.9 percent and severe acute malnutrition at 3.7 percent, along with aggravating factors.9 Urban malnutrition is also a concern: Yangon region has the second highest prevalence of wasting and the highest anaemia prevalence in children aged 6-59 months.
+10 At the national level, anaemia rates are an alarming 46.5 percent among women, and 58 percent among children aged 6-59 months.11 - Smallholder productivity and income.
+The main aim of agricultural policies has been to double 10. the productivity and incomes of small-scale food producers by 2030, in line with SDG 2.3.
+Previous legal restrictions on crop diversification have been removed and farmers have greater freedom in the choice of crops.
+Lack of access to and control and ownership of land are major constraints for women farmers. - Even though the contribution of agriculture to gross domestic product (GDP) has declined from 11.
+43.9 to 26.7 percent over the past decade, the economy remains heavily dependent on the sector, which is the primary source of income for 60 percent of the population. - Most farmers are smallholders; 54 percent of landholdings are less than 2 ha.
+15 These farms operate without economies of scale and with little mechanization and few inputs, relying on labour-intensive methods; farm productivity and per capita farm earnings are the lowest among countries in the Association of Southeast Asian Nations (ASEAN).
+16 Even though the Government is committed to ensuring equal pay for work of equal value. the strategic review found that women are typically paid less than men, with consequences affecting households headed by women in particular. - Sustainable food systems.
+The agriculture sector suffers considerably from climate-related 13. shocks, 18 with 35 percent of farmers facing constraints related to natural hazards.
+The 2015 floods and landslides alone affected 527,000 ha of crops and 400,000 households, slowed GDP growth by 4 percentage points and had medium- and long-term effects on food security.
+19 The lack of equitable participation by women and men has also contributed to unsustainable food systems. - In spite of work to improve national capacities for emergency response, Myanmar ranked 2nd of 14.
+187 countries in the 2016 Global Climate Risk Index for 1995-2014.